Ascentis/Infrastructure/README.md

 ## Conveyor

-Abstraction on top of a Thread that allows for continous processing of objects passed by calling InsertPacket method.
+Abstraction on top of a Thread that allows for continuous processing of objects passed by calling InsertPacket method.

 ## DataPipeline